 How blessed, to meet the Master and worship Him face to face!

 VERSE 39: "Jesus said, "For judgment I came into this world, that those who do not see may see, and those who see may become blind."

 both spiritual and physical sight.
 The Pharisees possessed natural eyesight, and thought they had spiritual sight, but their actions show they were spiritually blind.

 VERSE 40-41: "Some of the Pharisees near him heard these things, and said to him, "Are we also blind?"
 41Jesus said to them, "If you were blind, you would have no guilt; but now that you say, 'We see,' your guilt remains."

-As we have seen in this study, the spiritually blind, are the blindest of all?
-Haven't we seen their blindness throughout this study?
-Their question "are we also blind" was a sign of their unbelief.
+They have demonstrated their blindness throughout this study, even their question, "are we also blind," was a sign of their unbelief.